 Venture Atlanta 2020

 Arianna Huffington was a successful journalist and author before launching The Huffington Post (now HuffPost) at the age of 54.
 In 2016, she embarked on a new venture with Thrive Global.
-Here’s what she had to say for startup CEOs about raising capital (and breaking the mold).
+Here’s the female entrepreneur’s advice to startup CEOs about raising capital (and breaking the mold).

 “I started my first company at 54 and my second company at 66… I love reminding my friends who want to start companies that you don’t have to do it all in your 20s!

 The first time around [raising], when I launched the Huffington Post, raising capital was much harder.
 My first round was friends… but because HuffPost had a successful legacy, it was much easier to raise capital the second time around, raising $65M in the last four years.”

 Dharmesh Shah, Co-Founder & CTO, Hubspot